Hostess At Heart

 I love easy appetizer recipes and here are a few of my easy finger food favorites!

-I got way to much credit for this Pizza Knots appetizer.
+I got way too much credit for this Pizza Knots appetizer.
 I got credit for making homemade pizza knots when I’d used store-bought pizza dough.
 Believe me, everyone went to a lot more work than I did!

 Speed up the prep – make breadsticks or bread twists!